StevenThuriot/node-fs-walker/README.md

 };
 ```

-This filter will filter only return files that end in `.js` and will not be looking in the `node_modules` folder while walking the file-system.
+This filter will make it so that only files are returned that end in `.js` and will not be looking in the `node_modules` folder while walking the file-system.

 It is possible to omit the `file`, `directory` or both filters, e.g.: